Four White Shirts

-Four White Shirts (Četri balti krekli) or Breathe Deeply (Elpojiet dziļi) is a 1967 film directed by Rolands Kalniņš.
+Four White Shirts (Četri balti krekli) or Breathe Deeply (Elpojiet dziļi) is a 1967 romantic drama film directed by Rolands Kalniņš.
 The film was prevented from being screened by Soviet censors for 20 years following its release.
 In 2018, Four White Shirts was featured in the 2018 Cannes Classics program.

 Plot

 The film centers around a telephone repairman named Cēzars Kalniņš, who writes music for his friend's rock band “Optimisti” (The Optimists).
 Culture worker Anita Sondore reports Kalniņš’ lyrics to the authorities due to their criticism of prevalent social values, leading to conflicts between Kalniņš, his bandmates, and the Soviet authorities.